polyaxon/polyaxon/site/docs/management/component-hub/index.md

 ![overview](../../../../content/images/dashboard/hub/overview.png)

-Component are the entity in Polyaxon that defines a run time, it allows to package a containerize workload or a whole workflow, and makes it repeatable, portable, and sharable.
+Component is the entity in Polyaxon that defines a run time, it allows to package a containerize workload or a whole workflow, and makes it repeatable, portable, and sharable.

 Polyaxon Component Hub gives you the extra utilities and features to manage access, security, and versioning.